 Map 6: APA Land Use depicts all APA land use categories in Bolton, with State parklands (Wild Forest area) public lands centering on Tongue Mountain and Cat Mountain environments depicted in green.
-Adjacent to these are Resource Management areas, which are the lowest intensity use and displayed in purple.
-The large coverages by Rural Use lands are colored tan.
-This APA Land Use Map displays the APA Hamlet (red) and Moderate Intensity areas (light green) on both sides of Route 9N, extending in the north from Indian Brook south to the Town of Lake George border in Diamond Point.
-The Bolton Landing and Huddle Bay hamlets are set amidst this corridor.
-The Low Intensity lands are yellow and are grouped west of Rte.
-9N and surrounding Trout Lake and North Bolton.
+Adjacent to these are Resource Management areas, which are the lowest intensity use and displayed in dark green.
+The large coverages by Rural Use lands are colored yellow.
+This APA Land Use Map displays the APA Hamlet (tan) and Moderate Intensity areas (red) on both sides of Route 9N, extending in the north from Indian Brook south to the